 Just like lions, wolves are natural pack animals and respond well to being given subordinate positions in the hierarchy.
 This also leads to a reduced tendency to bite.
 Throwing domesticated dog behavior into this mix can create a more unpredictable animal, yet as genetics vary, so do the produced animals.
 Therefore, not all wolfdogs will have problematic behaviors, but the issue is we don't know which ones do.

 In addition to this, wolfdog owners are probably more likely to raise their pets in a less restrictive fashion than owners of big cats, which may account for the few incidences that wolfdogs have attacked people.

-The problem with statistics about wolfdog attacks are that for most people, these animals are difficult to tell apart from very 'wolfy looking' dogs (and sometimes breeders lie), so it is possible that pure dogs have been mistakenly thrown into the list of attackers.
-As long as wolves and wolfdogs are owned by the proper owners who can give them the large, secure enclosure and time consuming training that is mandatory in their care, attacks should remain uncommon.
+The problem with statistics about wolfdog attacks is that for most people, these animals are difficult to tell apart from very 'wolfy looking' dogs (and sometimes breeders lie), so it is possible that pure dogs have been mistakenly thrown into the list of attackers.
+As long as wolves and wolfdogs are owned by the proper owners who can give them the large, secure enclosure and time-consuming training that is mandatory in their care, attacks should remain uncommon.

 There are not too many certified incidences of wolfdogs causing human fatalities.
-On August 1999, 4 year old Cody Tyler Fairfield was killed by his family's German Shepherd/wolf mix when the animal crushed his throat and trachea.
-Another incident involved 8 wolfdogs killing a 73 year old woman whose son owned the animals.
+In August of 1999, 4-year-old Cody Tyler Fairfield was killed by his family's German Shepherd/wolf mix when the animal crushed his throat and trachea.
+Another incident involved 8 wolfdogs killing a 73-year-old woman whose son owned the animals.